How Long Can Bloodborne Pathogens Survive On A Surface

 Several factors influence how long bloodborne pathogens remain viable on surfaces:

 • Type of Pathogen: Different pathogens exhibit varying resilience.
-For example, HBV is known for its relatively high resistance to environmental factors compared to HIV.
-HCV falls somewhere in between.
+Here's one way to look at it: HBV is known for its relatively high resistance to environmental factors compared to HIV.
+HCV falls somewhere in between Worth keeping that in mind..

 • Type of Surface: Porous surfaces (like carpet or cloth) tend to harbor pathogens longer than non-porous surfaces (like glass or metal) due to their ability to absorb and retain moisture.
 The material's texture and composition play a role in pathogen survival.